Lost Society

 Lost Society is a Finnish metal band from Jyväskylä, formed in 2010.
-The band's current lineup consists of guitarist and lead vocalist Samy Elbanna, guitarist and backing vocalist Arttu Lesonen, bassist and backing vocalist Mirko Lehtinen, and drummer Taz Fagerström.
+The lineup consists of guitarist/vocalist Samy Elbanna, guitarist Arttu Lesonen, bassist Mirko Lehtinen, and drummer Taz Fagerström.

 History

 The band participated in the 2012 band contest GBOB (Global Battle of the Bands) organized by Nuclear Blast, eventually winning the contest as the Finnish qualifier, and came to London to perform in the finals.
 In 2013, they released their debut album Fast Loud Death and received a positive response from the Finnish media.
 The band toured with Children of Bodom in late 2013.

 In April 2014, the band released their second studio album, Terror Hungry, which charted at number 6 on the official Finnish charts (Suomen virallinen lista).
 In February 2016, the band released their third album, Braindead, which rose to number 3 on the official chart.

 The band appeared at the Hartwall Arena on December 7, 2015, alongside Slayer and Anthrax.
 In early 2016, they toured with American thrash metal band Exodus in European countries including England, Ireland, Germany, and the Netherlands.

 On February 19, 2020, two days before the release of their fourth album, it was announced that Ossi Paananen would be stepping down as the band's drummer and would be replaced by former Santa Cruz drummer Taz Fagerström.
 Their fourth album, No Absolution, was released on February 21, 2020.
 On March 3, 2020, the album reached the Finnish charts landing at number 4.

-The band released their fifth album, If the Sky Came Down, on October 7, 2022.
+On October 7, 2022, the band released their fifth album, If the Sky Came Down.
+The same year, Lost Society and Blind Channel toured Europe together as part of the Sick & Dangerous tour, which ran from late August to early October.
+The tour featured stops in Germany, the UK, France, Spain, Poland, and other European countries.
+In 2023, the band went on their first European headline tour, the If the Sky Came Down tour, visiting Germany, the Netherlands, Switzerland, and the Czech Republic.

+The band released their sixth album, Hell Is A State of Mind, on March 6, 2026.
+Later that month, they embarked on the Tour Is a State of Mind tour, visiting Germany, England, the Netherlands, Switzerland, Denmark, Norway, Sweden, and concluding in their native Finland.